PyAbel/PyAbel/doc/transform_methods/rbasex.rst

 Differences from the reconstruction method described in [2]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Many ideas used in rBasex, including the analytically transformable basis functions, are taken from the previous work [2]_, but with some omissions, additions and modifications.

 1. Instead of working with individual pixels and weighting them according to Poisson statistics, the binned radial distributions (not weighted by default) are transformed.
 This is less accurate, but much faster, especially